Barclays Maintains Ceva (CEVA) Overweight Recommendation

 IJR - iShares Core S&P Small-Cap ETF holds 1,691K shares representing 7.22% ownership of the company.
 In it's prior filing, the firm reported owning 1,718K shares, representing a decrease of 1.62%.
 The firm increased its portfolio allocation in CEVA by 13.74% over the last quarter.

-Senvest Management holds 1,177K shares representing 5.03% ownership of the company.
-In it's prior filing, the firm reported owning 1,034K shares, representing an increase of 12.19%.
-The firm increased its portfolio allocation in CEVA by 44.75% over the last quarter.
+Senvest Management holds 1,435K shares representing 6.13% ownership of the company.
+In it's prior filing, the firm reported owning 1,177K shares, representing an increase of 17.96%.
+The firm decreased its portfolio allocation in CEVA by 7.39% over the last quarter.

 Neuberger Berman Group holds 741K shares representing 3.16% ownership of the company.
 In it's prior filing, the firm reported owning 714K shares, representing an increase of 3.55%.
 The firm decreased its portfolio allocation in CEVA by 40.52% over the last quarter.